Ruochun/ICBM/README.md

 # ICBM
 Ice Cream Ball Maker

-It makes overlapping incecream balls that fill up a mesh.
+It makes overlapping icecream balls that fill up a mesh.

 To use it, first install Pybullet: pip3 install pybullet --upgrade --user